Bodo Otto: Early life, family, and education

-Some of his medical training he received at the University of Göttingen.
 He resided in the Electorate of Hanover in what is now Germany and emigrated in 1755.

-Dr. Otto was one of the early settlers of Philadelphia, Pennsylvania.
+Otto was one of the early settlers of Philadelphia, Pennsylvania.

+He was one of the first trained and skilled surgeons and physicians in Reading, Pennsylvania.

 Public service

-Otto publicly opposed the Stamp Act and also served on the Berks County Committee of Public Safety.
+Dr. Otto publicly opposed the Stamp Act and also served on the Berks County Committee of Public Safety.

+He was one of the delegates in 1776 to represent Berks County in the Provincial Conference.

+He gave his services as a trained surgeon during the Revolutionary War in the Continental Army for the United States.

 Medical treatment for military

-During the Revolution the Second Continental Congress appointed Otto to establish a military hospital in Trenton, New Jersey for the treatment of smallpox.
+During the Revolution the Second Continental Congress appointed Dr. Otto to establish a military hospital in Trenton, New Jersey for the treatment of smallpox.
 He was present during the Battle of Long Island in 1776.
 He was also assigned to the Continental hospital at Valley Forge and located in the Uwchlan Meetinghouse.
-Later during the Revolution, Otto was put in charge of the hospitals in Yellow Springs (in what is now Chester Springs, Pennsylvania), where he and one of his sons treated the ill soldiers from Valley Forge.
-Dr. Otto and one of his sons crossed the Delaware River with General Washington and his army and surprised Hessian soldiers encamped at Trenton on the morning of December 26, 1776.
+Later during the Revolution, Dr. Otto was put in charge of the hospitals in Yellow Springs (in what is now Chester Springs, Pennsylvania), where he and one of his sons treated the ill soldiers from Valley Forge.
+Dr. Otto and one of his sons crossed the Delaware River with General Washington and his army and surprised Hessian soldiers encamped at Trenton on the morning of 26 December 1776.
 He was widely respected for selflessly treating wounded and dying Hessians.
 There were only a smattering of casualties on the American side.

 Bodo used Trinity Lutheran Church in Reading, Pennsylvania, as a hospital to treat wounded soldiers from the Battle of Brandywine.

-Otto did not retire from his Army service until February 1782 at age 70.
+Dr. Otto did not retire from his Army service until February 1782 at age 70.

 Personal life and demise

 His three sons were also physicians for the Army, and they assisted him as Junior Surgeon and Surgeon Mates.

-Otto died in 1787 and was buried in Reading, Pennsylvania, at the Trinity Lutheran Church (where he was a member) Cemetery.
+Dr. Otto died in 1787 and was buried in Reading, Pennsylvania, at the Trinity Lutheran Church (where he was a member) Cemetery.
 Many of his surgical instruments as well as a portrait of him and his wife are in the collection of the Historical Society of Berks County in Reading.

 A great-grandson, Judge William Tod Otto who moved from Philadelphia to settle in Indiana, served in US President Abraham Lincoln's administration as Assistant Secretary of the Interior.
 According to The New York Times, Judge Otto was one of twelve men permitted at Lincoln's bedside when he died.